natlec/WT.js/README.md

 Introduction
 ------------

-The WT.js is an online store web-application made using JQuery & Handlebars for the frontend and Python for the backend.
+THE WT is an online store web-application made using JQuery & Handlebars for the frontend and Python for the backend.

 The backend of the web-application supports a JSON API, this allows the frontend to fetch JSON lists of product items & cart items and send POST requests to modify cart items refer to the following to access the API: